cas-bioinf/rboAnalyzer/docs/help.md

   5) NCBI Sequence viewer (optional - by default only load button is shown)

-The `html` otuput offers sorting, selecting sequences and structures and their export to fasta format or fasta-like format with predicted secondary structures in dot-bracket notation.
+The `html` outputs offers sorting, selecting sequences and structures and their export to fasta format or fasta-like format with predicted secondary structures in dot-bracket notation.
-If internet connection is avalible, the NCBI genome browser can be used to explore synteny and known features of current genome.
+If internet connection is available, the NCBI genome browser can be used to explore synteny and known features of current genome.

 The header for each BLAST HSP contains Accession.Version number (based on provided regular expression).